 2. Make Deadlines.

 This really goes with Point 1.
 Give yourself a deadline on tasks, as if you don't. tasks will never be completed.
 I am not just talking about work-related deadlines.
-Consider your personal objectives and make sure your dreams come true by instigating a deadline on them becoming a reality.
+Consider your personal objectives and make sure your dreams come true by creating a plan.

 Living in a cluttered space will leave you no room to make your plans happen.
 So, get rid of items you don't need.
 Don't just move them to another place at home, dispose of them.
 When you clear out items, ask yourself, do I really want it?
 Do this regularly to ensure it doesn't build up.